 A List, for instance, might only include well-known news sites or reliable journalism organizations.
 If you follow such Lists, you'll likely reduce the amount of conspiracy theories, hoaxes and disinformation in your Timeline.

 You could turn to Twitter's Topics section, too.
 This feature lets you follow specific topics.
-You might choose to follow COVID-19 news or information about the November 3 election.
+You might choose to follow COVID-19 news, for example.
 You can also unfollow subjects that you'd rather not see in your timeline.

 YouTube has become a key source of news for many.
 The problem?
 That makes YouTube a target for those hoping to spread fake news and conspiracy theories.
 It's why YouTube has taken several steps to limit the spread of misinformation from its site.

 YouTube reports that since the beginning of 2019, it has launched more than 30 changes designed to reduce the recommendations of borderline content and misinformation.

 What are these changes?
 YouTube now more heavily promotes authoritative content in its "Watch Next" panel when people are watching borderline content in the United States.
 It has also reduced recommendations to this kind of borderline content.

 The hope is that viewers watching questionable content will click on a recommended video from a legitimate news source after watching questionable content, potentially counterbalancing some of the misleading information these viewers had just watched.